Sitecore/jss/docs/upgrades/unreleased.md

 * Update _lib/page-props-factory/plugins/preview-mode_ plugin to support a new Editing Metadata Mode.
 Can be done by replacing this file with the latest version introduced in _nextjs-xmcloud_ base template.

 * To support editing for fields in Pages, the new editing metadata architecture relies on the new metadata property 'field.metadata' (instead of on 'field.editable', which won't be used in this scenario).
-If you are using the new editing arhitecture in Pages (EditMode.Metadata) and have custom field component that manipulates or relies on 'field.editable' in some way, may need to be reworked.
+If you are using the new editing arhitecture in Pages (EditMode.Metadata) and have custom field component that manipulates or relies on 'field.editable' in some way, it may need to be reworked.